Are you looking for the best call to action examples that will inspire your customers to take action?

 Small additions of power words like “once-in-a-lifetime,” “skyrocket,” and “now” make the second option a much more clickable call to action.
 And if you need some help with power words, you’re in luck.

-Need some more wildly successful power words to revolutionize the way you write your CTAs?
+Need more wildly successful power words to revolutionize how you write your CTAs?
 Check out OptinMonster’s comprehensive list.

 (☝️See what we did with the power words there?)